2023 Nissan Z arrives with 400 hp, retro styling, optional blue or red interiors

 The independent multi-link aluminum rear suspension was also reconfigured.
 The monotube shock absorbers are larger in diameter, which Nissan said delivers a 20% reduction in damping force that will minimize impact shock over uneven surfaces.
 Wider front tires increase the Z's maximum cornering G forces by up to 13%, according to Nissan.
 The new Z also gets electric-assist instead of hydraulic-assist power steering.

 The brakes from the 370Z return for the Z35.
-The base brakes Base Zs are 12.6 inches in diameter up front with 2-piston calipers and 12.1 inches in the rear with single-piston calipers.
+The base brakes are 12.6 inches in diameter up front with 2-piston calipers and 12.1 inches in the rear with single-piston calipers.
 Performance models get upgraded to 14.0-inch front and 13.8-inch rear rotors grabbed by red-painted aluminum 4-piston floating front and 2-piston rear calipers.

 Like the outgoing Z, the Z35 generation will ride on 18- or 19-inch wheels.
 The base Sport model switches to a square setup with 18x9 aluminum wheels front and rear wrapped in Yokohama ADVAN Sport P245/45R18 tires.
 Performance trim cars will ride on staggered 19x9.5 front and 19x10 RAYS lightweight forged alloy wheels with Bridgestone Potenza S007 255/40R19 front and 275/35/R19 rear tires.